Software testing: Acceptance testing

 Sometimes, UAT is performed by the customer, in their environment and on their own hardware.

-OAT is used to conduct operational readiness (pre-release) of a product, service or system as part of a quality management system.
+OAT is used to conduct operational readiness (prerelease) of a product, service or system as part of a quality management system.
 OAT is a common type of non-functional software testing, used mainly in software development and software maintenance projects.
 This type of testing focuses on the operational readiness of the system to be supported, or to become part of the production environment.
 Hence, it is also known as operational readiness testing (ORT) or operations readiness and assurance (OR&A) testing.
 Functional testing within OAT is limited to those tests that are required to verify the non-functional aspects of the system.

 In addition, the software testing should ensure that the portability of the system, as well as working as expected, does not also damage or partially corrupt its operating environment or cause other processes within that environment to become inoperative.

 Contractual acceptance testing is performed based on the contract's acceptance criteria defined during the agreement of the contract, while regulatory acceptance testing is performed based on the relevant regulations to the software product.
 Both of these two tests can be performed by users or independent testers.
 Regulation acceptance testing sometimes involves the regulatory agencies auditing the test results.